Thijmenvanbrenk/Thijmenvanbrenk.github.io/07-SQL.md

 flu_tidy <- flu_tidy %>% separate(Date, into = c("year", "month", "day"), convert = T, sep = "-")
 ```

-We will store this data so we always have our tidy versions by hand
+We will store this data so we always have our tidy versions by hand.

 ```r